Arkaeriit/reflet/README.md

 #### AS assembly
 For now, the best way to write code for the asvm is by using the assembly language for the asvm.
 In this language, each line starts with an opcode mnemonic followed by label, number or registers as arguments.
-You can place comments at the end of each lines after a semicolon.
+You can place comments at the end of each line after a semicolon.
 ##### Registers
 The asvm dispose of 64 registers (R0 to R63) you can access and use as arguments in instructions.
 Each register contains a 64-bits number.
 In an instruction, if you want to access the content of a register you must write an "R" followed by the number of the register.
 Example :